Ian Curtis: Early life

 Ian Kevin Curtis was born at the Memorial Hospital in Stretford on 15 July 1956, and grew up in a working-class household in Macclesfield.
 He was the first of two children born to Doreen and Kevin Curtis.
 From an early age, he was a bookish and intelligent child, displaying a particular flair for poetry.
-He was awarded a scholarship at the age of 11 at Macclesfield's independent King's School.
+By passing his 11-Plus exam, sat by all primary school children, he gained a place at the age of 11 at Macclesfield's boys’ grammar school The King's School.
 It was here that he developed his interests in philosophy, literature, and eminent poets such as Thom Gunn.
 While at King's School, he was awarded several scholastic awards in recognition of his abilities, particularly at the ages of 15 and 16.
-The year after Curtis had graduated from King's School, the family purchased a house from a relative and moved to New Moston.
+The year after Curtis finished King's School, the family purchased a house from a relative and moved to New Moston.

 As a teenager, Curtis chose to perform social service by visiting the elderly as part of a school programme.
 While visiting, he and his friends would steal any prescription drugs that they found and later take them together as a group.
-On one occasion when he was 16, after consuming a large dosage of Largactil he and his friends had stolen, Curtis was discovered unconscious in his bedroom by his father and was taken to hospital to have his stomach pumped.
+On one occasion when he was 16, after consuming a large dosage of largactil he and his friends had stolen, Curtis was discovered unconscious in his bedroom by his father and was taken to hospital to have his stomach pumped.

-Curtis had held a keen interest in music since the age of 12, and this interest developed greatly in his teenage years, with artists such as Jim Morrison and David Bowie being particular favourites of his, and thus influencing his poetry and art.
-Among Curtis's earliest experiences with music was in a church choir as a young kid, in his hometown of Macclesfield.
+Curtis had held a keen interest in music since his early teenage years; he was influenced by artists such as Jim Morrison and David Bowie.
+Among Curtis's earliest experiences with music was in a church choir as a young child, in his hometown.
 Curtis could seldom afford to purchase records, leading him to frequently steal them from local shops.
 By his mid-teens, Curtis had also developed a reputation among his peers as a strong-willed individual, with a keen interest in fashion.